hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-sys-ip-owner 91.198.136.14 admin

-The function of changing ip address ownership.
+This function of changing ip address ownership.

 *******************************************************************